Recent Articles

 3 Signs your Baby Needs a Bigger Teat Size

-When it comes to bottle feeding, using the right teat size is important for a happy and efficient feeding experience for both you and your baby.
-Here are three signs that it might be time to move up a teat size:
+Choosing the right teat size is essential for a smooth and enjoyable feeding experience.
+Here are three signs that it might be time to move up to a larger size:

-Frustration at Feeding Time: If your baby becomes fussy, impatient, or cries during a feeding, it could be a sign they’re not getting enough milk fast enough.
-This can lead to frustration and longer feeding sessions.
+- Frustration During Feeding: If your baby becomes fussy, impatient, or cries while feeding, it might indicate they're struggling to get enough milk.
+This can lead to frustration and longer feeding times.

-Extra Long Feeding Times: While feeding times can vary, it generally shouldn’t take your baby much longer than 20 minutes to finish a bottle.
-If your little one is taking significantly longer than this, they might be working too hard to extract milk from a slow-flow teat.
+- Extended Feeding Times: While feeding times can vary, if your baby is consistently taking more than 20 minutes to finish a bottle, they might be working too hard to extract milk from a slow-flow teat.

 Still struggling with fussy feeding?
 Visit our guide to How Air-Vented Bottles Can Help A Fussy Feeder.